-If you wanna make a lot of money from e-commerce, you need more than just a Shopify store.
+If you wanna make a lot of money from Shopify dropshipping, you need a lot more than just the Shopify store.

 Getting your store set up is the easy part.